 Your Options for NYS Tax Debt Relief

-There are a five main options when it comes to NYS tax debt relief.
+There are five main options when it comes to NYS tax debt relief.
 We will go through the options for dealing with tax debt and the New York State Tax Department.
 Not all of the options you have are relief, but it still resolves the tax debt.
 Watch our video below that covers the best option for most people and keep reading on for more in-depth information.

 - Offer in Compromise